Automatic Kolmogorov complexity, normality and finite state dimension revisited: Discussion

-I am grateful to Veronica Becher, Olivier Carton and Paul Heiber for many discussions of their paper~\cite{bch} and the relations between incompressibility and normality, and for the permission to use the observations made during these discussions in the current paper.
-I am also grateful to my colleagues in LIRMM (ESCAPE team) and Moscow (Kolmogorov seminar, Computer Science Department of the HSE).
-I am grateful to the anonymous reviewers of STACS and FCS conferences; many of their remarks are taken into account in the current version.
+We are grateful to Veronica Becher, Olivier Carton and Pablo Heiber for many discussions of their paper~\cite{bch} and the relations between incompressibility and normality, and for the permission to use the observations made during these discussions in the current paper.

+The initial version of this paper (that does not deal with finite-state dimension and does not contain the complexity criterion for normality) was presented at Fundamentals of Computation Theory symposium in 2017~\cite{fct2017} and is available in \texttt{arxiv} as~\cite{arxiv2017}.
+The results about finite-state dimension and the complexity criterion were presented at Fundamentals of Computation Theory symposium in 2019~\cite{fct2019}.

+We are grateful to the colleagues in LIRMM (ESCAPE team) and Moscow (Kolmogorov seminar, Computer Science Department of the HSE), and to the anonymous reviewers of STACS and FCT conferences and of JCSS who provided many important comments and pointed out several references that we overlooked.
+Many of their remarks are taken into account in the current version.